brklntmhwk/leopard-stt-rust/README.md

 cargo run
 ```

-5. the resultant text file is created as output.txt
+5. The resultant text file is created as output.txt